Now that you’re acquainted with the Craft.io data model and how to reflect your work within Craft.io, let’s dive into the main areas of the platform:

-Under the 'Track' section, there are two useful views that allow you to keep track with your work item's progress and current state.
+Under the 'Delivery' section, there are two useful views that allow you to keep track of your work item's progress and current state:

-Dev status: A Table view grouped by Sprint, along with a set of fields related to the appropriate Dev tool that make it easy to understand what's going on in Development.
+Dev status: A Table view grouped by Sprint, along with a set of fields related to the appropriate Dev tool that makes it easy to understand what's going on in Development.

 Whether it's an idea you'd like to polish before sharing with the wider team or a view that focuses on work items under your responsibility, saving personal views is quick and valuable.